photoprism/photoprism-docs/docs/user-guide/navigate.md

-# Navigate #
+# Browsing Your Pictures #

-Photo and video search is based on the following components.
-Note that all pages are fully responsive, our screenshots show the user-interface in a desktop browser with medium resolution.
+The user interface for browsing your images is based on the following components.
+Our screenshots generally show pages in a medium-resolution desktop browser.
+All pages are fully responsive, which means they may appear differently on mobile devices.

 ![Screenshot](img/nav1edited.png){ class="shadow" }